 Next time, we will see the Ark of the Lord being brought into Jerusalem.

-What spoke to you or stood out to you from Chapters 1-5?
+What stood out to you from Chapters 1-5?

 Monthly Scripture- NKJ Psalm 9:10, “And those who know Your name will put their trust in You; for Your Lord, have not forsaken those who seek You.”